 As an example, of how a SaaS management tool like G2 Track can help pinpoint overlap spend, check out what customer had to say:

 "We are a small-ish company of 200, but as we have grown, our demands and costs have grown.
 New people come on board and sign up for services without knowing what other departments are already spending.

 Already, G2 Track has notified our finance team of overlap in spend where we can consolidate those services."

 Things change fast in the world of SaaS management platforms, so it’s in your best interest to use one that provides real-time reporting on all of the above.
 If someone new is assigned as the contract owner or there’s a 90-day notice on a license renewal, you’ll be alerted to every change made.

 How G2 Track can help

 Let’s circle back to those questions that every business owner is looking to answer with their SaaS management platform.
 G2 Track can provide all of those answers and so much more.

-For instance, G2 Tracks makes it simple to manage your SaaS in one unique and comprehensive dashboard.
+For instance, G2 Track makes it simple to manage your SaaS in one unique, user-friendly, and comprehensive dashboard.
 From there, you can easily identify exactly which apps you’re using, how often you use them, and how much you spend on each.

 And, when it comes to critical data, you can flag unprovisioned IT apps for review by your team and eliminate any instances of shadow IT.